 Goal: Reduction in time blocked per story through avoidance and faster mitigation

-Shows the frequency and grouping of items that block work items, which helps to identify largest sources of delay and propose common mitigations.
+Shows the frequency and grouping of items that block work items, which helps to identify the largest sources of delay and propose common mitigations.
 Possible outcome: Reduction in occurrence of types of blockers via proactive mitigations

 Escaped Defect Resolution Time

 Measures the amount of time required to resolve an escaped defect.
 Provides clarity into the unplanned cost of resolving escaped defects.
-Used to help team achieve balance between proactive testing and sustainable Service Level Agreements (SLAs).
+Used to help the team achieve a balance between proactive testing and sustainable Service Level Agreements (SLAs).

 Release Success Rate

-Time Since Last Release
+Time Since the Last Release

 Cost Per Release

 The cost to complete a software release (planned and/or unplanned) enables consideration of economic factors when deciding when/if to release.
-Encourages investments to reduce release cost via automation to an agreed upon level.
+Encourages investments to reduce release cost via automation to an agreed-upon level.